 Why is Federal Consistency important?

-Federal Consistency provides Ohio with substantial oversight and input into federal actions affecting the state’s coastal management area and is an important mandatory, but flexible mechanism to foster consultation, cooperation, and coordination between applicants, state agencies and federal agencies.
-Federal Consistency is more than just a procedural dictate; it helps ensure the balanced use and protection of coastal resources through the Ohio Coastal Management Program policies.
+Federal Consistency provides Ohio with substantial oversight and input into federal actions affecting the state’s coastal management area.
+Federal Consistency is an important mandatory, but flexible mechanism to foster consultation, cooperation and coordination between applicants, state agencies and federal agencies.
+Federal Consistency helps ensure the balanced use and protection of coastal resources through the Ohio Coastal Management Program policies.

-This web page includes information from the NOAA document "CZMA Federal Consistency Overview" and the NOAA coastal management website (coastalmanagement.noaa.gov) and is provided for information purposes only.
+This Web page includes information from the NOAA document "CZMA Federal Consistency Overview" and the NOAA coastal management website (http://coastalmanagement.noaa.gov) and is provided for information purposes only.
 Complete Federal Consistency regulations are contained in Title 15 Part 930 of the Code of Federal Regulations.